Stay in touch

 Anastrozole can also be used to treat breast cancer that has come back (recurrence).
 It can also be given to treat breast cancer that has spread to another part of the body (secondary breast cancer), when it’s often given alongside another drug.

-Some people start taking anastrozole after a number of years of taking the hormone therapy drug tamoxifen.
+Some people start taking anastrozole after a number of years of taking another hormone therapy drug called tamoxifen.

-If you’re taking anastrozole to treat breast cancer that has come back or spread to another part of the body, you’ll usually take it for as long as it’s keeping the cancer under control.
+If you’re taking anastrozole to treat breast cancer that has come back or spread to another part of the body, you’ll usually take it for as long as it’s effective and any side effects can be managed.

-If you’re taking anastrozole to reduce your risk of breast cancer developing because of your family history, you’ll usually take it for five years.
+If you’re taking anastrozole to reduce the risk of breast cancer developing because of your family history, you’ll usually take it for five years.

 Your treatment team will tell you when to stop taking anastrozole.
 You won’t need to stop taking it gradually.